The number of particles in activated random walk on the complete graph: Bounds on the support of the stationary measure

 { \emph{Stopping time notation.} So far, we have worked exclusively with the canonical filtration $\cF_t = \sigma(X_s, Y_s : 0 \le s \le t)$, $t \ge 0$.
 To lighten notation, we introduce the following conventions for the remainder of the paper:} if $t_1, \sigma_1$ are stopping times with respect to the canonical filtration (which will be the case unless stated otherwise), we abbreviate $\sigma_1(t_1) := \sigma_1 \circ \theta_{t_1}$, where $\theta_t$, $t \ge 0$ are the time-shift operators.
 In particular, $\sigma_1(t_1)$ is a stopping time with respect to the filtration $\cF_{t_1+t}$, $t \ge 0$.

-Lemma \ref{lem:from-above} states that, no matter where the process is at a given time, the upward deviation will become smaller than a positive constant which does not depend on $N$, within $N \log^3 N$ steps.
+Lemma \ref{lem:from-above} states that, no matter where the process is at a given time, the upward deviation will become smaller than a positive constant which does not depend on $N$, within $N \log^3 N$ steps, with very high (super-polynomial) probability.

 \begin{lemma} \ \\ Assume that $t_1$ is a stopping time at which $S_{t_1} > 4 \lambda + 2$.
 Let $\sigma_1 = \inf \{ t \geq 0 : S_{{t}} \le 4 \lambda + 2 \} $.
 There exists $c > 0$ such that we have

 \end{lemma}